kunqian2025/reinforcement-learning/README.md

 # reinforcement-learning

 To finish my thesis, "Methods and implementations for coordinated multi-agent learning", which involves a research on RL from single agent to multi-agent, as well as the state-of-the-art in collaborative and coordinated multi-agent learning algorithms and implementations, the implementations in MATLAB for some RL methods are done.
-The thesis paper shall be uploaded in a not long future, where contains the references.
+The thesis paper is also uploaded, where contains the references.

 ## Single Agent Reinforcement Learning